Repairs if you rent from the council or housing association

 The council or housing association's responsibilities

-The council or housing association must maintain and repair things like:
+The council or housing association must maintain and repair:

 pipes, drains, toilets and sinks